informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 ]
 ```

+## Configuring Support for Chains that Utilize Cross-Chain Validation

+As of version 1.4.1, Hermes supports relaying for consumer chains that utilize cross-chain validation (CCV).

+In order to enable this, set `ccv_consumer_chain = true` in the `config.toml` file.
+By default, this
+option is set to `false`.
+It should *ONLY* be toggled on for CCV consumer chains, *NOT* for sovereign chains.

 ## Connecting to a full node protected by HTTP Basic Authentication

 To connect to a full node protected by [HTTP Basic Authentication][http-basic-auth],